Sheffield-Miami-Spring2023/IMS322CD/docs/JavaScript - Jumping Right In.md

 </p>
 <br><br>
 ## Changing Style Properties
 In order to achieve some type of dynamic visual feedback in response to a user's input, we'll need to modify the style properties of one or HTML elements.
-Style properties for an element can be accessed with `myElement.style.property` where property is the name of a familiar CSS property.
+Style properties for an element can be accessed with `myElement.style.property` where "property" is the name of a familiar CSS property.

 Some examples:
 - `myElement.style.color = "white"` sets text color to white.
 - `myElement.style.backgroundColor = "blue"` sets background color to blue.
 - `myElement.style.height = "100px"` sets element height to 100px.

-This can also be used to read an elements style property - notice the `console.log` line inside of the function below.
+This can also be used to read an elements style property i.e. discover its current value - notice the `console.log` line inside of the function below.

 Try changing different style properties of the color swatch element in this embedded example.
-FYI, you'll often need to change multi-word CSS kebab-case properties to camelCase in JavaScript e.g. background-color becomes backgroundColor in JavaScript, font-size becomes fontSize, etc.
+FYI, you'll often need to change multi-word CSS kebab-case properties to camelCase in JavaScript e.g. `background-color` becomes `backgroundColor` in JavaScript, `font-size` becomes `fontSize`, etc.

 <p class="codepen" data-height="400" data-default-tab="html,result" data-slug-hash="OJwqGXv" data-editable="true" data-user="ersheff" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/ersheff/pen/OJwqGXv">
   IMS322-Changing-Style-Properties</a> by Eric Sheffield (<a href="https://codepen.io/ersheff">@ersheff</a>)